Key takeaways

 Foreign currency reconciliation India means matching foreign denominated invoices, USD, EUR, GBP, to INR debits and credits in Indian banking systems, while capturing fees, rate differences, and timing gaps.
 Your 10,000 USD invoice will not land as one neat INR credit.
 You might see 825,000 INR after gateway fees, settled days later, at a rate that differs from the invoice date.

-Reality adds layers, partial payments and combined payments occur often, payment gateways deduct variable fees, and each inward remittance needs FIRC or e FIRC, export realization requires BRC, and software exports need SOFTEX.
+Reality adds layers.
+Partial payments and combined payments occur often.
+Payment gateways deduct variable fees.
+Each inward remittance needs FIRC or e FIRC, export realization requires BRC, and software exports need SOFTEX.
 Meanwhile, invoices live in Tally or Zoho Books, bank statements arrive as PDFs, and gateway exports come as CSVs.

 Why Foreign Currency Reconciliation Is Complex in India